SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 ## Automation Options

+{% hint style="information" %}
+**Lifecycle Management Automation** is available in the Governance plan and higher tiers.
+See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
+{% endhint %}

 In the **Automation Options** section, you can:
 * **Select between 3 available actions for your workspace owners to take when an inactive workspace is detected**:
     * **Keep (1)**